openstack/diskimage-builder/README.md

   nova instance disk images, disk image cache.
 These would typically be stored on a dedicated partition and not overwritten when re-deploying the image.

-The goal of the image building tools is to create machine images that content the correct global content and are ready for 'last-mile' configuration by the nova metadata API, after which a configuration management system can take over (until the next deploy, when it all starts over from scratch).
+The goal of the image building tools is to create machine images that contain the correct global content and are ready for 'last-mile' configuration by the nova metadata API, after which a configuration management system can take over (until the next deploy, when it all starts over from scratch).